MarkLaVenia/rockr/README.md

     out how to link metal-archives with [ORCID](https://orcid.org/), to facilitate a comprehensive incorporation of our professional activity and published works.
-On this thought, I propose the development of `metalORCID`; an `R` package for integrating metal-archives with ORCID.
+On this thought, I propose the development of `metalORCID`: an `R` package for integrating metal-archives with ORCID.

       - Already, [ORCID](https://orcid.org/) integrates with other
         applications like Scopus and Publons and there is an [ORCID Developer Tool](https://orcid.org/developer-tools) that appears
         like it would support the development of a `metalORCID` integration.
-Thus, this doesn’t look like a far-out proposal.
+Thus, this doesn’t look like an outlandish proposition.

 The ideas generated above are only a sample of developments that might be pursued in associations with a `rockr` package. <br>